 I Want My MTV – Not!

 As anyone who’s ever lived through the eighties and nineties will tell you, it was the age of Music Television, or MTV for short (not anymore it isn’t).
-And music videos were all the rage — at least, up until the start of the new millennium.
+Remember the catch-phrase, “I Want My MTV” when music videos were all the rage? — at least, up until the start of the new millennium.
 That’s when Reality TV took over, thanks ever so much to a prolonged writers’ strike.
 We’re still paying the price for that one.

 The video is included on the DVD edition of the complete opera, released by Deutsche Grammophon and performed live by the Vienna State Opera.
 You’ll want to get your hands on this one quick, as it’s destined to become a classic.